romkatv/zsh4humans/README.md

 ### Interactive search with `fzf`

-Several UI elements in Zsh For Humans use [fzf](https://github.com/junegunn/fzf) to quickly select an item from a potentially large list of candidates.
+Several UI elements in Zsh for Humans use [fzf](https://github.com/junegunn/fzf) to quickly select an item from a potentially large list of candidates.
 You can type multiple search terms delimited by spaces.
 For example: